 Fortunately, other than in the gardens of some stately homes and municipal parks, where one might argue that there is a historical impulse for continuing to cultivate formal single-variety beds, the trend is to mix and mingle.
 Some famous rose gardens are already taking this approach.
 The gardens at Mottisfont, in Hampshire, successfully tread the fine line between allowing a huge number of roses, most of them old varieties, to form a monoculture, and combining them with different plant types, including geraniums and dianthus.
 The result is breathtaking perfection, but the style is hardly modern.

 Elsewhere, however, change is afoot.
 The Savill Garden, in Surrey, now has a rose garden for the modern age, where swathes of scented repeat-flowering varieties can be viewed from a raised walkway that seems to hover above the flowers.
-Nurseries, too, are beginning to think outside the box.
+Nurseries, too, might have started to think outside the box with their innovative Greenhouse Design and techniques.
 On its website, Peter Beales Roses offers hardy perennials, shrubs and other plants alongside its roses.
 All are well suited to being grown as companions, so you can order an entire planting scheme in one go.